anywhichway/lmdb-oql/README.md

 db.defineSchema(Person);
 db.defineSchema(Employer);

-// typically you do no provide an id for a put of a an instance controlled by a schema const personId = await db.put(null,new Person({name:"bill",age:21,employer:"ACME"}));
+// typically you do not provide an id for a put of a an instance controlled by a schema const personId = await db.put(null,new Person({name:"bill",age:21,employer:"ACME"}));
-// but you can if you want to, so long as you at start it with the class name followed by @ await db.put("Employer@1",new Employer({name:"ACME",address:"123 Main St."}));
+// but you can if you want to, so long as you start it with the class name followed by @ await db.put("Employer@1",new Employer({name:"ACME",address:"123 Main St."}));

 const person = await db.get(personId);